JoseALermaIII/clashcallerbot-reddit/docs/source/getting_started/amazon2_setup.rst

       the root volume can be `changed to persist`_.

 `Configure`_ an :abbr:`EBS (Elastic Block Store)` to store the database.
 Went with 20 GB since that should be more than enough.
-Also went with magnetic storage because it costs less than SSD storage and the I/O speed is not needed right now.
+Also went with magnetic storage because it costs less than SSD storage and the I/O speed is not needed.

 .. tip::